APA TV/Radio Broadcast Citation

 How to Cite a TV/Radio Broadcast in APA

 Use the following template to cite a TV/Radio broadcast using the APA citation format.
-We also provide style guides for the MLA, Chicago, and Turabian styles.
+We also provide style guides for the MLA and Chicago styles.
 To have your bibliography or works cited list automatically made for you, check out our free APA citation maker for TV and Radio.

 Once you’re finished with your citations, we can also help you with creating an APA title page.

 Citing an episode from TV or radio show

 APA format structure:

 Writer, A. (Writer), & Director, A. (Director).
 (Year of Airing).
 Episode title [Television series episode].
 In Executive Producer, A. (Executive Producer), TV series name.
 City, State of original channel: Channel.